-Updated: October 2019
+Updated: October 2020

 and complexity.
 For banks falling within the resolution regime, MREL requirements should be proportionate to

 the goal of the BRRD which is to ensure that taxpayers should no longer be liable to bail out troubled

 relevance, the relevant resolution scenario and the preferred resolution strategy.

 Correspondingly, small, less-complex institutions should be excluded from the scope of application entirely

 when liquidation is planned through normal insolvency proceedings (“insolvency institutions”).
 If the proposed

 resolution strategy is liquidation, there is no plan to use a bail-in tool, and hence no MREL requirement is

 needed.
 This fact should be reflected more clearly in the BRRD.
 The current approach of restricting the MREL